designerguy13-photonics/risc-v-myth-workshop-august-designerguy13-photonics/Day2/README.md

 ![alt text](https://github.com/RISCV-MYTH-WORKSHOP/risc-v-myth-workshop-august-designerguy13-photonics/blob/master/Day2/DAY-2-LAB-4.PNG?raw=true)

-### Know we are all set to link this code with makerchip platform
+### Know we are all set to link this code with makerchip platform using TL verolog

+But what is
-# Day-3
+# Day 3
+answered this amazingly !!
+## TL- Verilog
+TL-Verilog is an extension for System Verilog, moreover it acts as an higher level abstraction for System verilog which makes HDL implementation very easy and error free.
+Here we deal the design at a transaction level assuming the design as a pipeline, where inputs would be provided and output will be generated at the end of the pipeline.

+  **PROS** :
+   - Code reduction , and thus less chances of being bug prone.
+   - In pipelining ,the flip flops,registers and other staged signals are implied from the context.
+   - It is very easy to stage different sections without impacting the behaviour of the logic.
+   - Validity feature which provides easier debugging, cleaner design, automated clock gating and better error checking       capabilities.

 Some basic implications to go further !!
 ![alt text](https://github.com/RISCV-MYTH-WORKSHOP/risc-v-myth-workshop-august-designerguy13-photonics/blob/master/Day3_5/absic%20implications%20about%20logic%20gate.PNG?raw=true)